Skip to content

 Versioning

 At Healthie, we’re committed to providing a stable and reliable API for all our integrations.
 Our versioning strategy allows us to continuously improve our API while ensuring your existing integrations remain functional.
-When we need to make breaking changes, we release a new API version, giving you complete control over when to adopt these changes.

-Understanding Breaking Changes
+Breaking Changes (Require Version Upgrade)

 A breaking change is any modification that could cause existing API calls to fail or return different results without any changes to your account data.
 We take breaking changes seriously and use versioning to ensure they never affect your integration unexpectedly.